Missy Mazzoli

 Missy Mazzoli (born October 27, 1980) is an American composer and pianist who has received critical acclaim for her chamber, orchestral and operatic work.
 In 2018 she became one of the first two women to receive a commission from the Metropolitan Opera House.
 She is the founder and keyboardist for Victoire, an electro-acoustic band.
 From 2012 to 2015 she was composer-in-residence at Opera Philadelphia, in collaboration with Gotham Chamber Opera and Music-Theater Group.
 Mazzoli received a 2015 Foundation for Contemporary Arts Grants to Artists Award, a Fulbright Grant to the Netherlands, and has been nominated for three Grammy Awards for Best Classical Composition.
 In 2018, Mazzoli was named for a two-season term as the Mead Composer-in-Residence with the Chicago Symphony Orchestra.
 Mazzoli is a professor of composition at Bard College.
 She previously taught at the Mannes College of Music.
 Mazzoli was named the Bragg Artist-in-Residence at Mount Allison University in Canada beginning in 2022.
 Her music is published by G. Schirmer.

 Education

-Mazzoli was born in Lansdale, Pennsylvania.
+Mazzoli was born in Lansdale, Pennsylvania and is a graduate of North Penn High School.
 She received a bachelor's degree from Boston University's College of Fine Arts, a master's degree from the Yale School of Music in 2006, and additionally studied at the Royal Conservatory of the Hague.

 In 2006 Mazzoli taught composition in the music department of Yale University, and in 2013 was a guest lecturer at New York University.
 From 2007 to 2010 she was executive director of the MATA Festival in New York City.